timdoherty/front-end-test-driven-development-v2/README.md

 ### Prerequisites
 This tutorial assumes a working knowledge of JavaScript and the [React](https://reactjs.org/) view library, as well as at least a rudimentary understanding of [Redux](https://redux.js.org/)

-### Getting Started
-- Clone this repository
-- Run "yarn" from the repository root

 ### Resources
 - [Youtube Developers Page](https://developers.google.com/youtube/)